shadowridgedev/vget/docs/YouTube.md

 This is very simple.
 All work done in two steps.

-1) vget open html video page https://www.youtube.com/watch?v=sPKtTIckdkc and extract download links
+1) vget open html video page https://www.youtube.com/watch?v=sPKtTIckdkc and extract direct video links

 2) then vget pass url to [wget](https://github.com/axet/wget) library which does actual download.